-By joining Wildland Partners, Conservation Northwest’s automatic giving program, your donation will go farther for wildlife and wild places.
+By joining Wildland Partners, our automatic giving program, your donation will go farther for wildlife and wild places!

 Wildland Partners offers you an easy and secure way to ensure the future you want for wildlife and communities, and the stable and efficient funding necessary for us to succeed.

 Please go online or mail in the Wildland Partner enrollment form to enroll.

 Wildland Partners may choose to give monthly or quarterly.
 The amount you specify will be automatically deducted from your bank account or credit card each month or quarter for as long as you choose to stay enrolled.
 Giving levels from as little as $10 to as much as you want are available.
 Your membership is renewed automatically every year, and you receive a convenient tax letter for your records.